Venus and Mars (Botticelli): Interpretation

 This is taken both as evidence of Botticelli's collaboration with Humanist advisors with the full classical education that he lacked, and his keenness to recreate the lost wonders of ancient painting, a theme in the interpretation of several of his secular works, most clearly in the Calumny of Apelles, which also uses Lucian.
 A Roman sarcophagus in the Vatican is carved with a similar Mars and Venus reclining, accompanied by putti.

 The position of the main figures reflects the description of them by Lucretius in de rerum natura ("The Nature of Things"): "though Mars the War Lord rules war’s savage works, yet often he throws himself into your arms, faint with love’s deathless wound, and there, with arching neck bent back, looks up and sighs, and feeds a lustful eye on you and, pillowed, dangles his life’s breath from your lips.
 Then, as he falls back on your sacred body, Lady, lean over and let sweet utterance pour from your holy lips—a plea of peace for Rome."

-In 2010, the plant held by the satyr in the bottom right corner of the painting was hypothetically identified as the fruit of Datura stramonium by the art historian David Bellingham.
+In 2010, the plant held by the satyr in the bottom right corner of the painting was tentatively identified by the art historian David Bellingham as the fruit of Datura stramonium or thorn apple.
 This plant, often referred to as "poor man's acid", has properties likened to a mixture of opium and alcohol, and may cause fainting or drowsiness as its effects wear off.
 Others question how this plant, normally considered a native only of North America, might have reached Italy by the 1480s, and dismiss the idea.
 However, in 2017 the National Gallery website endorsed the identification as a "thorn apple".

 Bellingham suggests that the growing plant in the bottom right corner is a species of aloe, credited by the Greeks with medicinal powers, as well as offering protection against evil spirits and enhancing sexual excitement.
 Bellingham proposes several layers of identification for the figures, generating different meanings.
 These include the couple as Adam and Eve.